DanielFlockhart/Molecular-Generation/README.md

 Thank you for using the Molecular Generation project!
 We hope it proves to be useful for your chemical analysis and research.

-## Current Work
-- Write More Documentation and Explanations of VAE/GANs and the training Process
-- Get VAE and GAN operational
-- Make Flow Chart of program pipeline
-- Decide whether inputs to networks should be binary (black or white) or have a continuous representations.
-- Add possible Rotation and Transformation optimisations
-- Add code efficiency optimisations
-- Program possible otherways of representing molecules - E.g As a graph/matrix
-- Add validity checks in for produced molecules
-- Deploy program for easy use and access

 ## Future Project Ideas
 - Convert Generated Images to back to SMILEs representation.
 Using Machine Learning?
 - Docking/Simulation - Binding Affinity?

-TODO
-- Refactor Reprocess, Rethink